What Is 8 Tbsp Equal To

 The Importance of Accurate Measurement in Baking

-In baking, precision is paramount.
+In baking, precision is key.
 Unlike cooking, where you can often adjust seasoning and ingredients to taste, baking relies on chemical reactions that require specific ratios of ingredients.
 Here's why accurate measurement is especially crucial in baking:

 • Leavening: Ingredients like baking powder and baking soda are leavening agents that produce gases, causing baked goods to rise.
 Too much or too little of these ingredients can result in a flat or overly dense product.